Children's Readings

 One day, everything changed for Sally and the school.
 During recess, some boys from another school came over and began to pick a fight with the fifth grade boys.
 First, there was yelling, then shoving.
 Everyone at the school knew that fists would be flying; so, everyone just looked on and waited.
 Everyone, that is, except Sally.

 Sally simply walked up to the boys and, at the top of her lungs, yelled: "Stop!'
-Everyone, the boys from the other school, the grade grade boys, and kids on the play ground, stopped talking, turned, and looked at the small girl with the loud voice.
+Everyone, the boys from the other school, the grade boys, and kids on the play ground, stopped talking, turned, and looked at the small girl with the loud voice.
 Sally knew she only had their attention for a moment, so she walked up to the visiting boys and told them to leave.
 Everyone of the visiting boys realized they would just embarrass themselves if they took on the little girl; so, one by one, they left.

 Then Sally turned to the fifth grade boys and told them to go play.
 One by one, they, too, went back to their activities.

-By this time, the principal came onto the play ground, only to find that the fight he came out to stop was no more.
+By this time, the principal came onto the playground, only to find that the fight he came out to stop was no more.
 He also found out why the fight had stopped.
 The surprising courage of one small girl made the difference.

-The next month, the principal started a "Peace Keepers' squad on the playground.
+The next month, the principal started a "Peace Keepers" squad on the playground.
 Each peace keeper had a blue jacket.
 But the leader's jacket was different; Sally's jacket was red with her name stitched into the sleeve.

 Leaders come in different sizes and shapes.
 Sometimes they come from the most surprising places.
 But all great leaders have one thing in common; like Sally, they all rule with courage and peace.
 Elizabeth recognized Mary as the mother of such a leader: Jesus.